 2025 projects

-As part of these initiatives, at least 2,945 individuals — both adults and children from all regions of Latvia — will be involved in gardening activities.
-A total of 31 projects will be implemented: 7 in Kurzeme, 10 in Vidzeme, 6 in Zemgale, 7 in Latgale, and one project will cover the Selonia and Latgale regions.
-This year, the Boris and Ināra Teterev Foundation has allocated €59`350 in grants for this program.
+A total of 31 projects were implemented: 7 in Kurzeme, 10 in Vidzeme, 6 in Zemgale, 7 in Latgale, and one project covered the Selonia and Latgale regions.
+In 2025, the Boris and Ināra Teterev Foundation allocated grants of EUR 59,350.

 Since the launch of the “Do it yourself for YOUR FAMILY TABLE” program in 2017, its activities have reached more than half of Latvia’s municipalities and state cities.
-Including the 2025 projects, a total of 171 gardening projects have been supported, involving 5`480 households and a total of 19`815 residents.
-Through this program, the Boris and Ināra Teterev Foundation has allocated €326`415 to support the population.
+Including the 2025 projects, a total of 171 gardening projects have been supported, involving 5,521 households and a total of 20,840 residents.
+Through this program, the Boris and Ināra Teterev Foundation has allocated EUR 326,415 to support the participants of the program.

 On average, each family is responsible for tending 400 square meters of land.
 Most frequently, families choose to grow potatoes, carrots, tomatoes, onions, beetroot, and cucumbers.